 - B. Svetozarevic, L. Di Natale, P. Heer, C. Jones, "Deep reinforcement learning for building control: Towards scalable and transferable control policies", (in preparation)

-- L. Di Natale, B. Svetozarevic, P. Heer, C. Jones, "Physically consistent neural network predictions from data: an application to room temperature modeling", (in preparation)
+- L. Di Natale, B. Svetozarevic, P. Heer, C. Jones, "Physically consistent neural network building models: theory and analysis", (in preparation)

 - B. Svetozarevic, M. Begle, P. Jayathissa, Z. Nagy, S. Caranovic, R. Shepherd, I. Hischier, J. Hofer, A. Schlueter, "Dynamic photovoltaic building envelopes for adaptive energy and comfort management", Nature Energy (4), 671-682, 2019. https://doi.org/10.1038/s41560-019-0424-0 (also cover page)